A Comparative Review of the Rattle GUI for R

 Developer Issues

-You can provide Rattle feedback and request new features its this website.
-However, there is not an easy way to write your own plug-ins to Rattle as there is for many of the other GUIs reviewed in this series.
+You can provide Rattle feedback and request new features on this website.
+However, there is not an easy way to write your own plug-ins to Rattle as there are many other GUIs reviewed in this series.

 Conclusion